Unveiling Telegraph Cove's Secrets: Past, Present, and Unexpected Twists

 A Walk Down Memory Lane

-Growing up, I had the privilege of visiting this enchanting cove many times, aboard my dad's small sailboat.
+Growing up, I was privileged to visit this enchanting cove many times aboard my dad's small sailboat.
 Those were the days when the Salish Sea was known as the Gulf of Georgia, and Dad was determined that we would love boating as he did.
 In those days, Telegraph Cove was a humble stop along our maritime expeditions.
 The shoreline was a tapestry of ruins and decayed buildings, remnants of a past that seemed both distant and vibrant.
 The few souls who called this place home were individuals with deep ties to the community or squatters.

 Fast forward to the present day, and the transformation is nothing short of remarkable.
 Telegraph Cove has risen from the vestiges of time, rescued and lovingly restored by a sprawling resort that now spills across the landscape.